Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

-Beyond braiding, twisted $BF$ theories reveal a new class of topological data absent in 2d topological orders, namely \textit{shrinking rules}, which describe how spatially extended excitations can continuously contract into lower-dimensional ones.
-Given an $n$-dimensional excitation, one may shrink it to several $k$-dimensional excitations with $k<n$.
-For instance, a loop in 3d topological order can shrink to a point which is a particle excitation.
-In our previous work~\cite{Zhang2023fusion}, such shrinking processes were systematically analyzed within $(3+1)$D twisted $BF$ theories, demonstrating that certain twisted terms can induce non-Abelian fusion and shrinking rules even for Abelian gauge groups.
+In addition to braiding, twisted $BF$ theories reveal a class of topological data absent in two-dimensional topological orders: \textbf{\emph{shrinking rules}}~\cite{Zhang2023fusion}.
+These rules describe how spatially extended excitations can be continuously contracted into lower-dimensional ones.
+Given an $n$-dimensional excitation, for example, one may shrink it into several $k$-dimensional excitations with $k<n$; in a $3$D topological order, a loop excitation can shrink to a point-like particle.
+In our previous work~\cite{Zhang2023fusion}, such shrinking processes were systematically analyzed within $(3+1)$D twisted $BF$ theories, where certain twisted terms were shown to induce non-Abelian fusion and shrinking rules even for Abelian discrete gauge groups (see footnote~\ref{footnote_gaugegroup}).